HEGSRR/UCGIS-Workshop/Agenda.md

 ## Prior to Workshop

-- 20 mins: Read Chakraborty, J. 2021.
+- Read Chakraborty, J. 2021.
 Social inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S. Disability and Health Journal 14 (1):101007. https://doi.org/10.1016/j.dhjo.2020.101007. (chose this because it's so short, and can still illustrate so many of our findings.
 Just five pages including references)
 - Sign up for [GitHub](https://github.com/) We suggest using your university or college account
 - Install [GitHub Desktop](https://desktop.github.com/)
 - Install the latest version of [R](https://cran.rstudio.com/)